List of Philippine typhoons: Variability in activity

 Tracks of tropical cyclones worldwide, 1945–2006.
 The Philippines is under the red and yellow tracks northeast of Borneo.

 On an annual time scale, activity reaches a minimum in May, before increasing steadily to June, and spiking from July to September, with August being the most active month for tropical cyclones in the Philippines.
 Activity reduces significantly in October.
 The most active season, since 1945, for tropical cyclone strikes on the island archipelago was 1993 when nineteen tropical cyclones moved through the country (though there were 36 storms that were named by PAGASA).
 There was only one tropical cyclone which moved through the Philippines in 1958.
 The most frequently impacted areas of the Philippines by tropical cyclones are northern Luzon and eastern Visayas.
 A ten-year average of satellite determined precipitation showed that at least 30 percent of the annual rainfall in the northern Philippines could be traced to tropical cyclones, while the southern islands receive less than 10 percent of their annual rainfall from tropical cyclones.

 Warnings

 PAGASA releases typhoon warnings to the public.
 Until recently, the warning scale it used was a four-point scale, with Signal #4 being the highest possible warning issued to a locality.
-However, a fifth warning signal was introduced in the 2010s for powerful typhoons since Typhoon Yolanda (Haiyan) in 2013.
+However, a fifth warning signal was introduced in the 2010s for powerful typhoons since Typhoon Haiyan (Yolanda) in 2013.
 In 2022, PAGASA revised its own definition for a "super typhoon" and its warning signals.
 An area having a storm signal may be under: